3dcitydb/importer-exporter/resources/doc/README.txt

 Main characteristics:
 * Full support for CityGML version 1.0.0 and 0.4.0
+* Full support of 3D CRS and 3D coordinate transformations
 * Export of KML/COLLADA models
 * Generic KML information balloons
 * Reading/writing CityGML instance documents of arbitrary file size
 * Resolving of forward and backwards XLinks
 * User-defined Coordinate Reference System
 * Coordinate transformations for CityGML exports
+* Map window for graphical selection of bounding boxes
 * XML validation of CityGML instance documents
 * Multithreaded programming facilitating high-performance CityGML processing
 * Matching/merging of building features within the database
+* Proxy support for HTTP, HTTPS, and SOCKS protocols

 The !impexp.name! is shipped with both a Graphical User Interface (GUI) for end-user interaction and a Command Line